idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 The analysis shown here is performed with Cardinal, a MOOSE application that "wraps" [nekRS](https://nekrsdoc.readthedocs.io/en/latest/index.html), a [!ac](CFD) code, and [OpenMC](https://docs.openmc.org/en/latest/), a Monte Carlo particle transport code.
+Cardinal is an open-source application, [available on GitHub](https://github.com/neams-th-coe/cardinal).
 As this example focuses on heat transfer modeling, there will be no further discussion of the OpenMC wrapping in Cardinal.
 "Wrapping" means that, for all intents and purposes, nekRS simulations can be run within the MOOSE framework and interacted with as if the physics